A-06453

 Statutory Text

 A large developer or a contractor or subcontractor of a large developer shall not prevent an employee from disclosing, or threatening to disclose, or retaliate against an employee for disclosing or threatening to disclose, information to the large developer or the attorney general, if the employee has reasonable cause to believe that the large developer's activities pose an unreasonable or substantial risk of critical harm, regardless of the employer's compliance with applicable law.
+2. An employee harmed by a violation of this section may petition a court for appropriate temporary or preliminary injunctive relief.

 G-03 Whistleblower & Anti-Retaliation Protections · G-03.4 · Developer · Frontier AI System